label

 -

-from: Irene de Craen (chapter)
+from: 09 Irene de Craen (chapter)

-Yesterday, I was looking at another magazine that I didn’t know yet. conditions of workThere are a lot of magazines out there that say that they're giving space to ‘other voices,’ but one of the problems that I see is that a lot of these publications don't pay people.
-They say they are open to everyone, but by not paying people, you're not open to everyone, you’re open to people who can afford to work for free, which is a very small segment of our society.
+Yesterday, I was looking at another magazine that hadn’t heard about yet. conditions of workThere are a lot of magazines out there that say that they’re giving space to ‘other voices,’ but one of the problems that I see is that a lot of these publications don’t pay people.
+They say they are open to everyone, but by not paying people, you’re not open to everyone, you’re open to people who can afford to work for free, which is a very small segment of our society.
 It’s very important to me to pay people, and that’s one of the main focuses when trying to reach ‘other voices.’
 Although I don’t think I am able to pay people the actual worth of their work, I try to do my best.

 -

-from: Silvio Lorusso (chapter)
+from: 07 Silvio Lorusso (chapter)

 16:17 That’s the hard part.
 Broadly speaking, I think that event engagements are better paid than writing engagements.
 If everything is good, you are paid 500 euros for a 45-minute talk, and if it all goes well, you are paid the same amount to write an essay of many pages.
 So this doesn’t make any sense, right?
 This means that if you care about something other than the event, as a cultural organizer, as someone who has the chance to invite other people, you have to see that event, that thing that you organize, not just as a service that the speaker does, it’s not about the person coming to the stage. conditions of workYou’re sustaining the practitioner’s writing for other days.
 So how, as a cultural organizer, how can you facilitate this?
 Not creating burdens for the author, in the sense that you don’t ask necessarily something new.
 You don’t insist too much on the format of the slides.
 You don’t ask too many meetings in advance.
 I have a text about this.
 I can send it to you.
 I have like a list with this.